renan-hath/CubieMessenger/README.md

 * Allow export_file_msg / other files beyond audio for transfer
 * Add more images for emoticons / store stickers / sticker effects
 * Allow support for GIFs
+* Cubie Lite: allow other files beyond image for transfer

 » Cubie Space